casics/spiral/README.md

 | Samurai                | frequency-based algorithm published in the literature                                                                   |
 | Ronin                  | frequency-based algorithm based on Samurai but greatly extended (see [next section](#-performance))                     |

-The following table illustrates the behavior of the simpler splitters.
+The following table illustrates the differences between the simpler splitters.

 | Input string   | pure camel  | safe simple| simple      | elementary   | heuristic  |
 |----------------|-------------|------------|-------------|--------------|------------|